No More Hotspots: Introducing the Automatic Disk Balancer in Apache Ozone

 Using Disk Balancer

-hdds.datanode.disk.balancer.enabled = true
+hdds.datanode.disk.balancer.enabled = false

 The Disk Balancer CLI supports two command patterns: